CamposRF/HOWLish/README.md

 We developed HOWLish by fine-tuning [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes recorded in the Iberia Peninsula, containing 1014 manually labelled howling events.

-It classifies short audio snippets - 0.96 seconds of audio represented in 96 x 64 (frames x frequency bands) log-mel spectrograms - regarding the presence of wolf howls.
+HOWLish classifies short audio snippets - 0.96 seconds of audio represented in 96 x 64 (frames x frequency bands) log-mel spectrograms - regarding the presence of wolf howls.
 For each snippet it predicts the presence (1) or absence (0) of a wolf howl.

 Evaluated on a test set with 5081 *wolf* and 36,198,705 *not-wolf* audio snippets, HOWLish achieved the following performance: